FAQ for Suffolk Fire Ride 2023

 Can I register a Junior rider?

 Junior riders may enter.
 We stipulate that anyone under 16 is accompanied by an Adult on their chosen ride.
 The Adult accepts responsibility for the junior rider and that the chosen route matches their abilities.

 What sort of bike do I need?

-The profiles of all our rides can be undertaken on many types of bikes, but we do recommend using a road bike on anything over 50 miles.
+The profiles of all our rides can be undertaken on many types of bikes, but we do recommend using a road bike on anything over 50 kilometers.
 If you have not previously undertaken any distances on your mountain bike we recommend fitting road tyres and undertaking a longish training ride to ensure you are comfortable with your chosen distance.

 What training do I need to undertake?